What my $30 hamburger reveals about fees and how companies use them to jack up prices

 This is what's known as stealth inflation.

-Basically, a price hike lurks, shark-like, just beneath the surface, waiting for you click on that tantalizing $200 airfare deal or order that refreshing $4 iced coffee.
+Basically, a price hike lurks, sharklike, just beneath the surface, waiting for you to click on that tantalizing $200 airfare deal or order that refreshing $4 iced coffee.
 Then it strikes: one fee, another fee, a 20% tip.

 Before you know it, you've just paid 30 bucks for a hamburger.